Fourth-year journalism student Grace MacCormick and her journalism lecturer look at the life and death of George Floyd.

 Tera Brown, Floyd’s cousin, told CNN’s Don Lemon that Floyd was a gentle man who wouldn’t ‘hurt anybody.’

 She said: “They were supposed to be there to serve and to protect and I didn’t see a single one of them lift a finger to do anything to help while he was begging for his life.
+Many facilities are provided to the police force and special accommodations for military members for protecting the public.
+But if the people in power began to exploit their power, the public will lose their faith in the system, which can lead to unrest and protests.

 “Not one of them tried to do anything to help him.”